WillHaack/staRt-ionic/README.md

 Most cordova plugins can be installed by simply running

 ```
-ionic plugin add <plugin-name>
+ionic cordova plugin add <plugin-name>
 ```

-The local audio plugin must be installed like so
+The local audio plugin must be installed like so, without the 'ionic' prefix

 ```
-ionic cordova plugin add ../audio-plugin
+cordova plugin add ../audio-plugin
 ```

 otherwise the plugin will not install correctly.
 Whenever you change the plugin, it may be necessary to uninstall and reinstall the plugin.